 My evidence shows that, on the whole, male authors do not publish on women authors, and women don’t either.
 The most damning evidence of all is that, for this particular period, academic publishers seem to think that publishing one book on Virginia Woolf ticks their gender balance box.

 My data was fed into the statistical visualisation software Tableau by David Marsh, to whom I am much obliged, and you can see it here as an Open Access story.

-The article will be published in The Academic Book of the Future as an online Open Access article by University College London Press, in 2017.
+The article was published in The Academic Book of the Future as an online Open Access article by University College London Press in 2018.

 First World War periodicals 1914-1918 (September 2015)